Hectorvee/SnakeGame/README.md

 - Various online resources and tutorials for inspiration and guidance.
 ## Screenshot

-Here's a preview of the Weather App:
+Here's a preview of the Snake App:

 ![Application Screenshot](images/img.png)